kunalj101/python_intro_hackathon/chapter3.md

 *** =instructions

-- Use dataframe.describe() function
+- Use dataframe.describe() to understand the distribution of numerical variables
-- We can also look at unique values of non-numeric values using df[column_name].value_counts()
+- Look at unique values of non-numeric values using df[column_name].value_counts()

 *** =hint
-- Store the output of train.describe() in a dataframe df
+- Store the output of train.describe() in a variable df
-- Use df['PropertyArea'].value_counts() to look at frequency distribution
+- Use train['PropertyArea'].value_counts() to look at frequency distribution

 *** =pre_exercise_code